kofrasa/mingo/README.md

 - [Custom Operators](https://github.com/kofrasa/mingo/wiki/Custom-Operators)

 ## Why?
-  - Born out of a real need
   - Alternative to writing a lot of custom code for transforming collections of JSON objects
   - Quick validation of MongoDB queries without the need for a database
   - MongoDB query language is among the best in the market and is well documented
-  - Finally, because queries are better than me and perhaps you too :)

 ## Contributing
 * Submit pull requests to the [development](https://github.com/kofrasa/mingo/tree/development) branch